Baltimore Brain Injury Attorney

 The phrase “traumatic brain injury” is pretty vague, and it covers a wide range of injuries and a number of grades of severity.
 In general, a traumatic brain injury is any brain dysfunction that is caused by an external injury or trauma.
-This includes a blunt force blow to the head, a blow that actually pierces the skull, or, simply, any other form of violent collision.
+This includes a blunt force blow to the head, a blow that actually pierces the skull, or, simply, any other form of a violent collision.

 As such, practically any kind of accident can cause a TBI.
 We see many brain injury victims who suffered head trauma in an auto accident, for example, but they can also happen on a job site or after a slip and fall.

 Traumatic brain injuries range in severity from mild to severe, and each TBI is unique.
 This means that no two brain injuries cause exactly the same symptoms.
 However, if you’ve recently suffered a blow to the head and you’re experiencing any of the following symptoms, you might well have a traumatic brain injury: